patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 ## **Pose estimation with MediaPipe Holistic**

-The first pre-processing step was pose estimation on the videos.
-No pre-processing was done on the videos themselves.
+The first preprocessing step was pose estimation on the videos.
+No preprocessing was done on the videos themselves.
 The resulting pose landmarks would be used:
-- In pre-processing for motion detection, offsetting, and scaling
+- In preprocessing for motion detection, offsetting, and scaling
 - As the base features that will be input to the model

 We used the [MediaPipe Holistic](https://ai.google.dev/edge/mediapipe/solutions/guide) model to estimate pose landmarks for each frame.